 Looking for the perfect nook to take your bestie to brunch?
-Welcome to downtown Winnipeg’s hidden gem: Joanna’s Café in the Marlborough Hotel.
+Welcome to downtown Winnipeg’s best-kept secret: Joanna’s Café in the Marlborough Hotel.
 Hand-crafted wrought-iron fixtures from Tiffany & Co., a soaring ceiling crossed with oak beams, stained glass windows and Gothic detailing adorn the elegant dining hall.
 Grab a benny or a classic breakfast and relax because it’s a luxury dining experience with diner prices.

 If you favour hip and cozy, visit The Don Restaurant.
 Slide into a booth for breakfast and lunch with Mennonite specialties.
 Strong coffee, umpteen bennies, hashes, Gloms Kuak (it’s fried cheese!), pancakes, burgers, perogies – and more!